+Originally from northeast Texas, Joe A. Thomas earned a B.F.A. in art with a concentration in art history at the University of North Texas.
 He exhibited widely as an undergraduate, primarily in ceramics, weaving, and painting.
 Upon graduation in 1982, he began work for Hyatt Hotels, where he continued working part-time through graduate school.

-He began course work for his Ph.D. at the University of Texas at Austin in 1986, and in 1992 completed a dissertation on “Eroticism in American Pop Art, 1958-1968” under the direction of John R. Clarke.
+Thomas earned an M.A. in art history at Southern Methodist University in Dallas, Texas in 1988, writing a thesis on “Eroticism in the Art of Parmigianino and Its Implications for the Mannerist Style,” and in 1992 completed a dissertation on “Eroticism in American Pop Art, 1958-1968” at the University of Texas at Austin.
 He spent one semester as a full-time visiting instructor at Whitman College in Walla Walla, Washington and a year as a visiting assistant professor at the University of Houston in 1992-93.

 In 1993 Thomas was appointed assistant professor of art history at Clarion University of Pennsylvania.
 He served six years as chair, and came to Kennesaw State in 2008 as chair of the School of Art and Design.
 He returned to the faculty as professor of art history in 2013.